 “Every special event we have is greeted by the question, ‘Will Agnes be there?' when people RSVP,” CFFCM Managing Director John Kovach said.

 Dennis Skarka, from his downtown Roscoe store Catskill Flies, was a go-to source for information on where the big trout were and what they were eating.
 He died Feb.
-3, 2019 but the Catskill Flies will live on.
+3, 2019.